-- 1. Applications of Math and the Natural Sciences appropriate to degree or field of study. - 2.
-Composition and Oral Communication. - 3.
-Evaluation of diverse perspectives and cultures through Arts, Humanities, and Social Sciences. - 4.
-Utilization of technology appropriate to degree or field of study. - 5.
-Appropriately demonstrate and apply an understanding of the constructivist perspective that teachers are life-long learners, reflective practitioners themselves, and scholar researchers. - 6.
-Display the attributes of effective teachers with the knowledge, skills, and dispositions to engage students with meaningful and authentic instruction in 21st century classrooms. - 7.
-Observe various instructional methods in settings through clinical field experiences in public schools in the area. - 8.
-Develop an awareness for the critical discussion of the challenges of the profession and relationship between school and society.
+- Appropriately demonstrate and apply an understanding of the constructivist perspective that teachers are life-long learners, reflective practitioners themselves, and scholar researchers. - 2 Display the attributes of effective teachers with the knowledge, skills, and dispositions to engage students with meaningful and authentic instruction in 21st century classrooms. - Observe various instructional methods in settings through clinical field experiences in public schools in the area.
+3. - Develop an awareness for the critical discussion of the challenges of the profession and relationship between school and society.